gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 ```
 +++

-### Add new files
+### Create the new files

-Then, add the following files to the local module application:
+Then, create the following files in the local module application:

 ``` !#2-3,7-12
 local-module